 The Astro Pi is a Raspberry Pi with a special casing which allows it to function properly in space.
 The Raspberry Pi is a computer, much like the computers you use already, except it’s the size of a credit card!

 Astro Pi is a project run by the European Space Agency in collaboration with the Raspberry Pi Foundation.
-Originally started in Europe, this is the third year that Canadians have been invited to participate.
+Originally started in Europe, this is the fourth year that Canadians have been invited to participate.

-Anyone who is 14 years or younger
+Anyone who is 14 years or younger,

-Supervised by a teacher or mentor
+Supervised by a teacher, caregiver or mentor

 CODE IN THE CLASSROOM